WELDER FOR CAR

 LOW BUGDET WELDER

-If you’re on a budget and looking for a lower-end welder for cars, then the Eastwood MIG 90 is the best option compared to the lower costing Harbor Freight Chicago Electric Welding Flux welder.
-With the MIG 90, you can start with flux and add MIG later.
+If you’re on a budget and looking for a lower-end welder for cars, then the Eastwood MIG 90 is the best option vs the Harbor Freight Chicago Electric Welding Flux welder.
+With the MIG 90, you can start with flux (gas-less) and add MIG with gas later.

 SAVE 10% w/code THEBUILD10 on www.eastwood.com